MaksGre/ai-framework/README.md

 - Memory
 - System Prompt
 - Tools
+- Context
 - Configuration

-This architecture allows the same agent to switch between different language models without losing its memory, personality or capabilities.
+This architecture allows the same agent abstraction to work with different language models without coupling agent behavior to a specific model implementation.

-## 🤖 Planned Assistants

-### 👨‍🏫 Engineering Mentor

-Personal software engineering mentor.

-### 💼 Vacancy Assistant

-Career and interview assistant.

-### 🚀 EVE Online Assistant

-Game knowledge and market analysis.

-### 🏭 Industrial Automation Assistant

-Industrial automation knowledge assistant.

-## 🧱 Design Principles

-- Behavior belongs to agents, not models.
-- Models are replaceable.
-- Memory is independent from the LLM.
-- Tools are reusable.
-- Everything should work offline whenever possible.
+---

 ## 📖 Philosophy